Some hidden text, links, a slideshow, or other content can reside here ...

 The Cap and Gown Clubhouse was built in 1908 and was designed by Raleigh Gildersleeve, who also designed a number of other well-known Princeton landmarks including McCosh 50 and the dining hall at the Graduate College.
 Our historic building remained essentially unchanged until 100 years later when the club launched a very successful campaign to renovate and expand the club.
 Thanks to this effort by our loyal alumni, Cap and Gown Club is now bigger and more beautiful than ever with a new wing that includes a spectacular new dining room and taproom.
 In the past few years, Cap launched another renovation campaign that added the amazing new Cox wing for members to relax, study, and socialize in.

-Downstairs, Cap has a brand-new taproom featuring a granite-topped bar, four taps, a television, and a speaker system for a wide array of nighttime activities and fun.
+Downstairs, Cap has a brand-new taproom featuring a granite-topped bar, four taps, a television, and a newly updated speaker system for a wide array of nighttime activities and fun.
 Cap members love all different types of music and games – so whether you’re into dancing, chatting with friends, or just relaxing – the taproom is a favorite for everyone.

 History